 4.1 Pensionable pay

-The definition of pensionable pay in the 2014 Scheme is, basically, the same as in the 2008 Scheme – ie all payments in respect of the job apart from those listed in the regulations as exclusions, but There are three main differences:
+The definition of pensionable pay in the 2014 Scheme is, basically, the same as in the 2008 Scheme – ie all payments in respect of the job apart from those listed in the regulations as exclusions.
+There are three main differences:

-Non-contractual overtime has been removed from the exclusions list and so, since 1 April 2014, non-contractual overtime has been pensionable.
+Non-contractual overtime has been removed from the exclusions list and so, from 1 April 2014, non-contractual overtime is pensionable.

 From 1 April 2014, a payment in consideration of loss of future pensionable payments or benefits is not pensionable.
 So, for example, an employer may change an employee’s contract to remove contractual overtime.
 If they expect the pay for voluntary overtime to be less than the former pay for contractual overtime, the employer may give a lump sum payment in consideration of the loss of future pensionable payments.
 That lump sum would be non-pensionable.
 An employer may reduce the pay of an employee and offer a ‘marked time’ payment to bring the employee’s pay up to the former rate of pay for a limited period of time.
 The employer could define that ‘top-up’ sum in the ‘marked-time’ agreement as a sum to be paid each pay period for X months in consideration of the loss of future pensionable payments.
 The ‘top-up’ payment would therefore be non-pensionable.

-The third change is that, From 1 April 2014, any actual pay paid by the Scheme employer to a reservist during Reserve Forces Service Leave is not pensionable.
+From 1 April 2014, any actual pay paid by the Scheme employer to a reservist during Reserve Forces Service Leave is not pensionable.
 Note that whilst on reserve forces service leave, the employee and the Ministry of Defence pay contributions on the amount of Assumed Pensionable Pay (see section 4.2).

-The L G P S Regulations define pensionable pay as follows:
+The L G P S Regulations 2013 define pensionable pay as follows: